Home GastronomyMy favorite Italian restaurants in Paris

 Fuxia Marais (closed)

-Apparently, this brand which has been around for 20 years already is quite well-known, but I admit it was a discovery for me.
+Apparently, this chain which has existed for 20 years already is quite well-known, but I admit it was a discovery for me.
 In total, there are 25 restaurants throughout France, including 13 in Paris.
 Plus, each restaurant is different and has its own decor and style.
-For my part, I went to test their address located in the Marais.
-Fuxia offers pasta and pizzas in its restaurants, but not only that, and strives to democratize more varied dishes from Italian gastronomy.
+As for me, I went to test their location in the Marais.
+Fuxia offers pasta and pizzas in its restaurants, but not only that, and strives to democratize more varied dishes from the gastronomy of the Italian Boot.

-The little extra: the establishment has a nice terrace for sunny days.
+The extra touch: the establishment has a nice terrace for sunny days.

 Tested in 2019